General Equipment at Anderson Hospital Maryville Illinois

 Union: Carpenters District Council of Greater St. Louis and vicinity

-• Drywall finishing — Joint compound products from National Gypsum and other manufacturers contained asbestos.
+• Drywall finishing — Joint compound products and other manufacturers contained asbestos.
 Sanding dried compound generated fine, respirable fiber clouds in enclosed hospital spaces.

 • Millwork and interior finish — Floor tile installation and removal exposed workers to chrysotile-containing floor tile and associated adhesives throughout patient areas and service corridors.